-Following up on the previous blog article, “If Your Ex Moved On, Gladly Pass The Baton”, the question was raised: If you received a warning message from your boyfriend’s ex, during the honeymoon or idealization phase, would you even listen?
+Following up on the previous blog article, “If Your Ex Moved On, Gladly Pass The Baton,” the question was raised: If you received a warning message from your new partner’s ex, during the honeymoon or idealization phase, would you have listened?

 Would you heed the warning?
 Would it even do a darn bit of good?
 You may believe, like so many others, that sending a warning letter is akin to throwing a life-preserver to someone who is drowning.
-It probably kills you inside to know that the new target is being conned and set up for misery just as you were and those before you.
-So many people have actually sent these warning messages and tried to toss a life-preserver to the new “target” (the next victim of the narcissistic sociopath or narcissist), only for it to backfire in their faces.
-Sometimes these messages are sent out of spite or jealousy and sometimes they are sent out of genuine concern, but whatever the motivation behind these warnings, I am against sending them.
+It probably kills you inside to know that the new target is being conned, and set up for misery just as you were, and those before you.
+So many people have sent these warning messages and tried to toss a life-preserver to the new “target” (the next victim of the narcissistic sociopath, or narcissist), only for it to backfire in their faces.
+Sometimes these messages are sent out of spite, or jealousy, and sometimes they are sent out of genuine concern, but whatever the motivation behind these warnings, I am against sending them.
 Why?

-The idealization stage is so compelling, the narcissist is simply the best partner you have ever had, skilled in positioning himself, or herself as such.
+The idealization stage is so compelling; the narcissist is simply the best partner you have ever had, skilled in positioning himself, or herself as such.
 He/she has morphed into your ideal mate.
-They have a way of instinctively knowing what you want and desire, and they know how to deliver it as believable and skilled as an Oscar-winning performance.
+They have a way of instinctively knowing what you want, and desire and they know how to deliver it as believable, and skilled as an Oscar-winning performance.

-The target of the narcissist has fallen madly in love and will only view the warning messages from any ex-boyfriend or girlfriend, as further confirmation that their new lover is as fantastic as they already believe he/she to be, and the messenger will be shot down as being jealous and vindictive.
-The exes will most likely be viewed as haters and liars, only hoping to break up the relationship, for the purpose of having a crack at getting Mr. or Ms. “Wonderful” back.
+The target of the narcissist has fallen madly in love, and will only view the warning messages from the ex as further confirmation that their new lover is as fantastic as they already believe he/she to be, and the messenger will be shot down as being jealous, and vindictive.
+The exes will most likely be viewed as haters and liars, only hoping to break up the relationship, for the purpose of having a crack at getting Mr. or Ms. “Wonderful” back for themselves.
 Even worse, a warning message will only strengthen the bond between the target and the narcissist, as now they have a common enemy to unite together against.

-So save your time and good intentions, and instead of making a fool out of yourself or worse, provide the narcissist with the extra supply of thinking you still care, thus, rendering you a future source of supply to fall back on, just know that we all have to go through our own journeys in life, and learn our own lessons in our own time.
+So, save your time and good intentions, and instead of making a fool out of yourself, or worse, provide the narcissist with the extra supply of thinking you still care, thus, rendering you a future source of supply to fall back on, just know that we all have to go through our own journeys in life, and learn our own lessons, in our own time.
 Spend that precious energy on saving yourself instead, and getting on with your life.
 Continue to educate yourself on the warning signs, and red flags of these personality types, so you can prevent it from happening to you again.

 With that said, not many people would believe warning messages from their narc’s previous exes during the Idealization stage, with all of the love-bombing that goes on.
 However, had they received a warning message, it definitely would have made a difference once the honeymoon phase had ended.
-Instead of questioning themselves and their intuition and hanging on for so long, trying to get back that once perfect guy or gal, they would have remembered receiving the warning message –the little life-preserver, that had been thrown their way, and they would have had the validation they needed to confidently jump ship so much sooner.
+Instead of questioning themselves, and their intuition, and hanging on for so long, trying to get back that once perfect guy or gal, they would have remembered receiving the warning message –the little life-preserver, that had been thrown their way, and they would have had the validation they needed to confidently jump ship so much sooner.
 They are in the hands of a Narcissistic Personality Disordered person, and until they learn to spot and handle the red flags, there is not much one can do to keep them from falling for what we all fell for, but they will get there one day, and hopefully become stronger, and wiser the next time around.

-This article was co-written by Bree Bonchay and Izzy Mich.
+This article was co-written by Bree Bonchay and Izzy Micheo.

 Copyright © 2015 Bree Bonchay.
 All Rights Reserved